ambientlight/amplify-cli-action/README.md

 #### configure
 **required parameters**: `amplify_env`

-Configures amplify and initializes selected environment.
+Configures amplify and initializes specified amplify environment, which is required to exist prior to running this command.

 #### push